HashirOwais/NextPay-Subscription_Simplifed/README.md

 - Storing all data securely in a local SQLite database system
 - Providing an intuitive CLI for streamlined subscription management.

-By achieving thes objectives, we satisfied the goals of Java based develoment. systematic JUnit testing, local data storage, and user friendliness while meeting all ENSE 375 testing requirements.
+By achieving thes objectives, we satisfied the goals of Java based development. systematic JUnit testing, local data storage, and user friendliness while meeting all ENSE 375 testing requirements.

 ### Future Work
 While the final solution meets the current needs of individual subscription management, there are opportunies for future improvements: